pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 The methods from **group 1 (always inplace, no keyword)** won't change behavior, and will remain always inplace.

+For methods from **group 4 (never inplace)**, the `inplace` keyword has no actual effect (except for re-assigning to the calling variable) and is effectively syntactic sugar for manually re-assigning.
+For this group, we propose to remove the `inplace` keyword.

 For methods from **group 3 (object-inplace)**, the `inplace=True` keyword can currently be used to avoid a copy.
 However, with the introduction of Copy-on-Write, every operation will potentially return a shallow copy of the input object by default (if the performed operation does not require a copy of the data).
-This future default is therefore equivalent to the behavior with `inplace=True` for those methods (minus the return value), and therefore we propose to remove the `inplace` keyword for this group of methods.
+This future default is therefore equivalent to the behavior with `inplace=True` for those methods (minus the return value).

-For methods from **group 4 (never inplace)**, the `inplace` keyword has no actual effect (except for re-assigning to the calling variable) and is effectively syntactic sugar for manually re-assigning.
-For this group, we propose to remove the `inplace` keyword.

 For the above reasoning, we think there is no benefit of keeping the keyword around for these methods.
 To emulate behavior of the `inplace` keyword, we can reassign the result of an operation to the same variable:

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})
     df = df.reset_index()
     df.iloc[0, 1] = ...

-All references to the original object will go out of scope when the result of the `reset_index` operation is assigned to `df`.
+All references to the original object will go out of scope when the result of the `reset_index` operation is re-assigned to `df`.
 As a consequence, `iloc` will continue to operate inplace, and the underlying data will not be copied (with Copy-on-Write).

-**Group 2 (values-inplace)** methods differ, though, since they only modify the underlying data, and therefore can be inplace.
+**Group 2 (values-inplace)** methods differ, though, since they modify the underlying data, and therefore can be actually happen inplace:

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})
+    df.replace(to_replace=1, value=100, inplace=True)

+Currently, the above updates `df` values-inplace, without requiring a copy of the data.
+For this type of method, however, we can _not_ emulate the above usage of `inplace` by
+re-assigning:

+    :::python
+    df = pd.DataFrame({"foo": [1, 2, 3]})
     df = df.replace(to_replace=1, value=100)

-If we follow the rules of Copy-on-Write[^1] where "any subset or returned series/dataframe always behaves as a copy of the original, and thus never modifies the original", then there is no way of doing this operation inplace by default.
-The original object would be modified before the reference goes out of scope.
+If we follow the rules of Copy-on-Write[^1] where "any subset or returned series/dataframe always behaves as a copy of the original, and thus never modifies the original", then there is no way of doing this operation inplace by default, because the original object `df` would be modified before the reference goes out of scope (pandas does not know whether you will re-assign it to `df` or assign it to another variable).
+That would violate the Copy-on-Write rules, and therefore the `replace()` method in the example always needs to make a copy of the underlying data by default

-For this case, an `inplace=True` option can have an actual benefit, i.e. allowing to avoid triggering a copy when a value would get replaced.
-Therefore, we propose to keep the `inplace` argument for those methods.
+For this case, an `inplace=True` option can have an actual benefit, i.e. allowing to avoid a data copy.
+Therefore, we propose to keep the `inplace` argument for this group of methods.

+Summarizing for the `inplace` keyword, we propose to:

+- Keep the `inplace` keyword for this subset of methods (group 2) that can update the underlying values inplace ("values-inplace")
+- Remove the `inplace` keyword from all other methods that either can never work inplace (group 4) or only update the object (group 3, "object-inplace", which can be emulated with reassigning).

 ### Open Questions